autumn-info-442a/Homework1/Homework3.md

 ### Watch Threshold [W]
 - [W1] User must be able to set the videos watched threshold to display a message
 - [W2] Videos watched threshold must range from 1 to 5 videos
-- [W3] User settings must be saved when the “Save” button is pressed
-- [W4] User settings must be saved onto the Chrome extension’s local storage
-- [W5] Alert must be displayed if/when settings fail to save

 ## Messages